Revolving Line of Credit

 Interest on a revolving loan is calculated based on the amount of the principal balance that is outstanding for the prior month.
 You’ll never pay interest on interest; you’ll only pay interest on the money you’ve used.
 Here’s an example that assumes a monthly repayment schedule:

-June 1 – 5: You don’t make any draws.
-Your balance is $0.
-You pay no interest for those five days.
+June 1 – 5: When your balance is $0, you pay no interest for those five days.

 June 6: You borrow $10,000.